eddins/hornjourney/content/post/2023/path-choosing-horn/index.md

 A couple of months later, I was in the band!
 I vaguely recall the constant struggle of figuring out what note I was playing.
 (Is it a C?
 An E?
 Maybe a G?)

 I got to be best friends with Robert, the first horn player.
-He's the only high friend that I have stayed in touch with.
+He's the only high school friend that I have stayed in touch with.
 He's the one that nagged me into picking the horn back up in 2014, after a twenty-something-year gap, and for that I am most grateful!

 Here's the answer to the question I usually hear about this story -- no, I have no idea whatever happened to the girl from my Spanish class.